Chat and Conversational English Practice on Skype

 How do you access the voice sessions?

-Only members of the forum can apply to join any of the voice sessions on Skype.
+Due to recent abuses of the system, only active members of the forum can apply to join any of the voice sessions on Skype.
 You have to do this via the Learn English forum.

 Lynne will then send you a contact request via Skype and once you have replied to it (in Skype), she will be able to add you to the Meet Up 4 ESL room.
 These rooms are permanent, but because there are quite a few members, you won't be able to start voice calls.